 This means kids who don’t actually get on the ride will still see the inside of Hogwarts Castle.
 The Escape From Gringott’s ride queue takes you right through the Gringott’s lobby and even on a sort of a ride before you get to the main ride.
 This may be enough to satisfy your young Harry Potter fan, even if the main attraction proves too scary.

 How Child Swap Works

-When you get to the front of the queue at the loading area, tell the attendant that you’d like to use Child Swap.
-Non-riding adults and kids will be directed to a nearby waiting area.
+When you enter the ride queue, tell the attendant that you’d like to use Child Swap – they will give you any special instructions.
+For most rides, your entire group will go through the queue until you reach the boarding area, where non-riding adults and kids will be directed to a nearby waiting room.
 Riders can go there too if you need to help settle your group.
 Just let the attendant know when you’re ready to ride.